webong/cashier-paystack/README.md

 ## Subscriptions

 ### Creating Subscriptions
-To create a subscription, first retrieve an instance of your billable model, which typically will be an instance of App\User.
+To create a subscription, first retrieve an instance of your billable model, which typically will be an instance of App\Model\User.
 Once you have retrieved the model instance, you may use the  newSubscription method to create the model's subscription:

 ```php
 $user = User::find(1);